inspirer/textmapper/documentation.md

 Without the *unaryMinus* precedence, `-1-1` can be parsed in two ways: either as `-(1-1)`, or as `(-1)-1`.

-Finally, let's resolve the *Dangling Else* problems from the previous section.
+Finally, let's resolve the *Dangling Else* problem from the previous section.
 When the parsing stack is `'if'`, `pred` and `expr` and the next token is `else`, the statement must be interpreted as an if/else statement and not prematurely reduced as a short `if` statement.
-The next token `else` must have a higher priority than the rule `ifexpr: 'if' pred expr`.
+The next token `else` must have a higher priority than the rule `'if' pred expr 'else' expr`.
+To do this, we set the precedence of the rule with `%prec` and assign it the lowest precedence via a virtual token cconventionally named `resolveShift`.

 ```
-%left 'if'
+%left resolveShift
 %left 'else'

 expr: